Introducing Conversation Intelligence, powered by Loris ->

 • APM solutions like Dynatrace and Datadog: connect errors and user behavior to business outcomes

-By connecting Contentsquare with your existing tools, you can enrich your analytics data, streamline workflows, and get more value from your tech investments—all while maintaining a single source of truth for experience insights.
+By connecting Contentsquare with your existing tools, you will enrich your analytics data, streamline workflows, and get more value from your tech investments—all while maintaining a single source of truth for experience insights.

 Why teams use Mixpanel and Contentsquare together